Ancestral Fires

 What to Bring

-- A dish to share
+A dish to share

-- Clothing for the elements
+Clothing for the elements (Wear layers, its winter)

-- A blanket or cushion for the fire circle
+A blanket or cushion for the fire circle

-- Camping gear (if staying overnight)
+Camping gear (if staying overnight

-Facilitator Bio
+Facilitators Bio

 Rynhardt Smith is a nature connection mentor whose journey bridges worlds both seen and unseen.
 With roots in nanotechnology, his fascination with how the universe functions at its most fundamental level eventually led him back to earth—literally.
 After completing his permaculture certification, Rynhardt became captivated by the living complexity of soil, which sparked a deeper journey into ecological relationships and ancestral ways of knowing.